romana/rlog/README.md

                     then no Trace messages are printed.
 The idea is that the higher the RLOG_TRACE_LEVEL value, the more 'chatty' and verbose the Trace message output becomes.
-In addition, trace levels can be set for individual files.
-See below for more information.
+In addition, trace levels can be set for individual files (see below for more information).
-                    Default: -1 (meaning that no trace messages are logged)
+                    Default: Not set - meaning that no trace messages are logged.
 * RLOG_CALLER_INFO: If this variable is set to "1", "yes" or something else that evaluates to 'true' then the message also contains the caller information, consisting of the file and line number as well as function name from which the log message was called.
-                    Default: no (meaning that no caller info is logged)
+                    Default: No - meaning that no caller info is logged.
 * RLOG_LOG_NOTIME:  If this variable is set to "1", "yes" or something else that evaluates to 'true' then no date/time stamp is logged with each log message.
 This is useful in environments that use systemd where access to the logs via their logging tools already gives you time stamps.
-                    Default: no (meaning that time/date is logged)
+                    Default: No - meaning that time/date is logged.
 * RLOG_LOG_FILE:    Provide a filename here to determine where the logfile is written.
 By default (if this variable is not defined) the log output is simply written to stderr.
-                    Default: Not set (meaning that output goes to stderr)
+                    Default: Not set - meaning that output goes to stderr.

 Please note!
 If these environment variables have incorrect or misspelled values then they will be silently ignored and a default value will be used.